 There are amazing wildlife sanctuary volunteer projects in Africa, and the key is to know exactly how to find one where you can be sure your presence is not perpetuating a cycle of captive animals being kept in unnatural conditions.

-We highly recommend you read our article: ‘When is a wildlife sanctuary not a sanctuary‘, which will give potential sanctuary volunteers an idea of questions to ask before you go ahead and book a project.
+We highly recommend you read our article: ‘When is a wildlife sanctuary not a sanctuary‘, which will give you an idea of questions to ask before you go ahead and volunteer in a wildlife sanctuary.
 Ask what kinds of animals there are at the sanctuary and why they are there; do they breed from these animals and if so why (be very conscious that there is rarely a genuine conservation need to breed from captive animals); if you can touch the animals, why is this necessary or desirable – bearing in mind that large animals who are habituated to humans can almost never be successfully released.

 We offer three very carefully selected wildlife sanctuary projects in Namibia, Zimbabwe and Malawi.
 We have visited them ourselves, and are confident that they are conservation and release focused, that there is a genuine need for foreign volunteers and that they carry out meaningful and necessary work.